nwplus/self-learning-resources/3-intermediate/db-types.md

 They are usually in the following formats but the common theme is that they have dynamic schemas for unstructured data, which leads to more flexibility:

-* Document: JSON documents, so you can think of them like objects in OOP.
+* Document: JSON documents, so you can think of them as objects in OOP.
 * Key-value: 1:1 relation between keys and values where keys are unique.
 * Graph: In the sense of the computer science data structure with nodes and edges.
 * Wide-column: Tables with rows and dynamic columns, kind of like a 2D key-value store.